UA-Online/style-guide/_pages/numbers-numerals.md

 ### School grades
  Spell out first through ninth grades: _fourth grade, fifth-grader_ (note hyphen).
 Use figures for grades 10 and above: _10th grade._

+## Test scores
-**Test scores**: Use figures for SAT, ACT and similar test scores.
+Use figures for SAT, ACT and similar test scores.
 Use figures in constructions such as SAT-1.
 Do not add commas to SAT or other scores that reach into the thousands: _Her GRE composite score was 2070_.

 ### Times
  Use figures for time of day except for noon and midnight: _1 p.m., 10:30 a.m., 5 o’clock_.
 Spell out numbers less than 10 standing alone and in modifiers: _I’ll be there in five minutes.
 The two-minute warning._[^16]